-Dr Boyton is a Principal Investigator in the MRC & Asthma UK centre in Allergic Mechanisms of Asthma.
-Dr Boyton is on the editorial board of Clinical & Experimental Immunology and BMJ Open Respiratory Research.
-Dr Boyton is Head of the NIHR BRC FACS and Confocal Imaging Facility.
-Dr Boyton is a member of the Arthritis Research UK (ARUK) College of Experts.
+Prof. Boyton is a Principal Investigator in the MRC & Asthma UK centre in Allergic Mechanisms of Asthma.
+Dr Boyton is on the editorial board of Clinical & Experimental Immunology.
+Prof. Boyton is a member of the Versus Arthritis UK College of Experts.

-Dr Boyton is an Honorary Consultant Physician in the Department of Respiratory Medicine at the Royal Brompton and Harefield NHS Foundation Trust.
-Dr Boyton has a speciatist interest in respiratory infection and host immunity to infection.
+Prof. Boyton is an Honorary Consultant Physician in the Department of Respiratory Medicine at the Royal Brompton and Harefield NHS Foundation Trust.
+Prof. Boyton has specialist clinical expertise in lung infection (including Streptococcus pneumoniae, Haemophilus influenzae, Pseudomonas aeruginosa, non-tuberculous mycobacteria (NTM), Aspergillus fumigatus), bronchiectasis and host immunity to infection.

-The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, ARUK, Welton Foundation and NIHR.
+The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, Innovate UK, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, Versus Arthritis UK, Welton Foundation and NIHR.

 Philospohical Transactions of the Royal Society B. Biological Sciences.
 Volume 367.
 Issue 1590.
 Discussion meeting issue, 'Immunity, infection, migration and human evolution' organised and edited by Danny Altmann, Francois Balloux and Rosemary Boyton.